odegeasslbc/caffe-weighted_softmax_loss_layer/README.md

 # caffe-weighted_softmax_loss_layer
-Source files of a weighted_softmax_with_loss layer for latest version of caffe.
+Source files of a weighted_softmax_with_loss layer for latest version of caffe (http://caffe.berkeleyvision.org/).
 Allow wild cards to be accepted as a bottom input of the loss layer

-It is just a small work inspired by Gustav at deepdish.
+It is just a small work inspired by Gustav (https://github.com/gustavla/caffe/tree/gustav) at deepdish (http://deepdish.io/2014/11/04/caffe-with-weighted-samples/).

 #Usage

-    put the .hpp file in
+    put the .hpp file in:
     /path-to-your-caffe-master/include/caffe/layers/
-    put the .cpp and .cu files in /path-to-your-caffe-master/src/caffe/layers/
+    put the .cpp and .cu files in:
+    /path-to-your-caffe-master/src/caffe/layers/